semvlu/DevOpsNote/README.md

 echo "$( < file)"
 ```

-Stateless app: any state wouldn't change the data returned, par excellence for web app
+Stateless app: any state would NOT change the data returned.
+Par excellence for web app